gillhofer/caleydo_web_container/README.md

  ~~~bash
  cd /vagrant
  ~~~
- this folder is shared with your cloned repository.
+ the `/vagrant` folder is shared with your cloned repository.
 So, all changes are reflected in your local filesystem

 8. Exit and stop the virtual machine
  ~~~bash